warren-bank/mirror-XMail-mail-server/Readme.txt

 		the masquerade domain name ( the name following '?' )
 	4) The message is spooled with the above built destination address

-	Obviously the masquerade domain ( 'home.bogus.com' ) MUST be handled by the server.
+	Obviously the masquerade domain ( 'home.bogus.com' ) MUST be handled by the server or MUST be a valid external mail domain.
   	So if a message having as To: address  graycat@felins.net  is fetched by the previous line a
 	message is pushed into the spool with address  graycat@home.bogus.com.
 	Particular attention is to be taken about at not creating mail loops.